nghi-truyen/Flight-Data-Analysis/README.md

 - `<Service level>`: percentage to which customers' need shoud be met.
 Only useful for `Time_Forecasting()` function.

+- `<Repair rate>`: percentage to which the failure products can be repaired instead of replacing by new.

 For estimating of the number of failures at a determined time in the future, we run `Number_Failures_Forecasting.py` file with the command:

 `$ python Number_Failures_Forecasting.py`